nikitavoloboev/data/programming/version-control/git.md

 - [Git Immersion](http://gitimmersion.com/) - Guided tour that walks through the fundamentals of Git, inspired by the premise that to know a thing is to do it.
 - [Ship.js](https://github.com/algolia/shipjs) - Take control of what is going to be your next release.
 - [Git Under the Hood Internals, Techniques, and Rewriting History (2019)](https://blog.isquaredsoftware.com/presentations/2019-03-git-internals-rewrite/#/)
+- [libgit2](https://github.com/libgit2/libgit2) - Cross-platform, linkable library implementation of Git that you can use in your application.